sethgoldin/s3-xxHash-transfer/README.md

    1. Depending on your OS:
       1. On macOS or Linux, run `$ sh send.sh`. `sudo` privilege is _not_ required.
       1. On Windows, run `PS> send.ps1`.
-   1. The "send" script will prompt for the source destination directory, "seal" the contents of the directory with 64-bit xxHash checksums, prompt for the name of a new S3 bucket, automatically make that bucket, and then ingest the entire directory into the bucket.
+   1. The "send" script will prompt for the source directory, "seal" the contents of the directory with 64-bit xxHash checksums, prompt for the name of a new S3 bucket, make that bucket, and then ingest the entire directory into the bucket.
 1. On the "destination" computer:
    1. Depending on your OS:
       1. On macOS or Linux, run `$ sh receive.sh`. `sudo` privilege is _not_ required.